kaalam/document.source/kaalam/_posts/2018-10-2-reviewing_the_motive.md

 ---
 layout: post
-title: What Does Jazz Enable?
+title: Reviewing the Motive
-description: In plain English, what makes Jazz different?
+description: In terms anyone can understand, what can be improved in current platforms?
-image: assets/images/pic03.jpg
+image: assets/images/top_motive.jpg
 ---

 <h2>A short Q&A: Why should you care about Jazz</h2>

-In the [first kaalam post](/kaalam/2018/02/04/why_jazz.html) we made some strong claims on current limitations of AI frameworks and stated that Jazz is a step forward addressing these issues.
+In the [first kaalam post](/kaalam/xxx) we made some strong claims on current limitations of AI frameworks and stated that Jazz is a step forward addressing these issues.
 Now, we want to look at all these claims one by one.
 Even if you are very happy with you current framework, we want you to give some though to what things could be done better on a different tool.
 We definitely do not expect you to replace your framework like you replace your car.
 We expect